graft-project/DesignDocuments/RFCs/[RFC-005-DF]-Disqualification-Flow.md

     the selected qualification sample.
 *   check correctness of the list of supernodes to be disqualified.
 Depending on the type of the disqualification transaction, this validation can differ:
-    *   for the disqualification transaction from **Authorization Disqualification Sample**, disqualified supernodes should be part of the authorization sample.
+    *   for the disqualification transaction from **Authorization Qualification Sample**, disqualified supernodes should be part of the authorization sample.
 To validate them, graftnode should
         *   select the qualification sample using qualification sample data,
         *   validate if disqualified-to-be supernodes are a part of the selected qualification sample.
-    *   for the disqualification transaction from **_Blockchain-based Disqualification Sample,_** disqualified supernodes should be part of the **Full Blockchain-based List** or next **Blockchain-based List**.
+    *   for the disqualification transaction from **_Blockchain-based Qualification Sample,_** disqualified supernodes should be part of the **Full Blockchain-based List** or next **Blockchain-based List**.
 To validate them, graftnode should
         *   select the **Full Blockchain-based List** or next **Blockchain-based List** using qualification sample data,
         *   validate if disqualified-to-be supernodes are a part of the selected list.